inversify/InversifyJS/README.md

 #### 2. Bind interfaces to implementations

 Before we can start resolving and injecting dependencies we need to create an instance of the InversifyJS Kernel class.
 The Kernel will automatically detect is a class has some dependencies by examining its constructor.
-Note that the names of the arguments in the Inject decorator are significant because the injector uses these to look up for the dependencies.
+The Kernel will automatically detect if a class has some dependencies by examining the metadata provided by the Inject decorator.

 ```
 import { TypeBinding, Kernel } from "inversify";